 Q: Can my artificial grass be damaged by snow or frost?

 A: You can be reassured that artificial grass is resilient, much more resilient than a natural lawn grass, and will tolerate more extreme weather conditions.
 The grass blades will certainly stiffen if it’s frosty, which makes the grass less pleasant to walk on.
 In a heavy freeze, you may cause some damage if you walk on them, so ideally, it’s better to allow the snow to melt and drain away.

 Q: What do I do if my lawn is snow covered?

 A: A thin covering of snow is fine to walk or play on but be careful not to let it build up too much, as the snow can become compacted and turn into ice, potentially breaking the fibres of your artificial grass.

 We also don’t recommend using salt to melt ice and snow as this can clog the drainage elements of your grass.
-Remove as much snow as you can with a plastic shovel – avoid using metal as that could damage the grass. as much careful when it melts as the grass can become slippery.
+Remove as much snow as you can with a plastic shovel – avoid using metal as that could damage the grass.
+Take as much care when it melts as the grass can become slippery.

 Your grass may be flattened after the snow has fallen, but it’ll bounce back, and you can always help it along with a stiff yard brush.

 Q: Do I need to do anything when it’s raining, or flooding?

 A: Artificial grass stands up well against lots of rain and will even be ok if temporarily submerged underwater.
 Prolonged water-logging may cause mould, so we strongly recommend that your grass is installed correctly and by a professional so that the chance of possible waterlogging is kept to a minimum.